Webinar I Climate assessment of local budgets: the case of Strasbourg, Paris & Oslo

 Looking at cities’ budget can steer change by tracking expenditures that contribute or are harmful to the ecological transition.
 For local authorities, it is particularly at the time of the vote on their budget that it is possible to question these expenditures and to direct them as much as possible towards the climate transition.

-To meet these demands, the Institute for Climate Economics (I4CE) co-constructed with five French local authorities (cities of Paris and Lille, metropolises of Strasbourg, Lyon and Lille), plus the national environmental agency (Ademe), the Association of French Mayors (AMF), EIT Climate KIC and the association of large cities (France urbaine) a climate budget assessment framework for local authoritiesThis methodology freely available will be presented in the webinar with the testimony of local authorities pilots that have tested its implementation.
+To meet these demands, the Institute for Climate Economics (I4CE) co-constructed with five French local authorities (cities of Paris and Lille, metropolises of Strasbourg, Lyon and Lille), plus the national environmental agency (Ademe), the Association of French Mayors (AMF), EIT Climate KIC and the association of large cities (France urbaine) a climate budget assessment framework for local authoritiesThis methodology freely available was presented in the webinar with the testimony of local authorities pilots that have tested its implementation.

 The aim of a budget climate assessment is to identify the climate impacts of each expenditure included in a local authority budget.
 It involves analyzing the budget line by line, based on a list – or taxonomy – of actions that are rated highly favourablefavourable, neutral, or unfavourable for the climate.
 This taxonomy is partly based on the current EU taxonomy on mitigation and adaptation.
 The results provide a better understanding of the coherence of expenditure with reaching climate goals, so as to make enlightened budget decisions.